 In these pages, you will find the case for philosophy made in numerous ways.
 We hope you will take one of our philosophy courses.
 But don't expect us to save you from the struggle, and sometimes the anguish, of getting to grips with the most sublime problems and questions that human beings have every conceived.

 Ludwig Wittgenstein, born Austrian but adopted as a British philosopher, once remarked that philosophers should greet one another with the words, 'Take your time.'
 That is sound advice.
 If you want to become a student of philosophy then don't look for quick, easy success.
 You won't find it here.
 But you will succeed if you are prepared to take your time.

 We are here to work.
-And the work is never done.
 As a philosopher (or student philosopher, we don't see any difference) you know that you are only as good as the essay you are working on now.